-'What is it?'
-Banks called after her.
-He could sense her fear; it was more than just the adrenalin produced by a shock.
-'It's nothing,' she said, half turning.
-'I was just looking for Sam, that's all.'
+"What is it?"
+Banks asked after her.
+He could sense her fear; it was more than just the adrenaline produced by a shock.
+"It's nothing," she said, half-turning.
+"I was just looking for Sam, that's all."
 He could see a tear streaking down her flushed cheek.
-'Katie, have you got something to tell me?'
+"Katie, have you got something to tell me?"
 Banks asked, approaching her.

 She carried on walking away.
 Banks put his hand gently on her shoulder.
-'Katie?'
-'No!'
-She recoiled and started running down the empty street.
+"Katie?"
+"No!" she recoiled and started running down the empty street.
 Banks dashed after her and soon she slowed, dazed, to a halt.
-'Come on, Katie,' he said.
-'Let's talk.'
+"Come on, Katie," he said.
+"Let's talk."
 He offered his hand, but she wouldn't take it.
 Instead, she walked obediently beside him back to the car.
 She was shaking.
-'A drink?'
+"A drink?"
 Banks suggested.

 She shook her head.
 Her fair hair was tied back, but a few strands freed themselves and stuck to her damp cheeks.
-'Let's go for a ride, then.'
+"Let's go for a ride, then."
 She got in the Cortina beside him and he drove north out of Swainshead.
 Thinking it might help her relax, he took out the Beatles cassette and put on Vivaldi's Four Seasons, turning the volume low.
-'I was lying,' Katie blurted out as they passed the bridge to John Fletcher's farmhouse.
+"I was lying," Katie blurted out as they passed the bridge to John Fletcher's farmhouse.
 Then she said something else that Banks didn't quite catch.
-It sounded like 'wash my mouth out with soap'.
-'What about?' he asked.
+It sounded like "wash my mouth out with soap."
+"What about?" he asked.

-'I wasn't looking for Sam.
+"I wasn't looking for Sam.
 I saw you go in there.
 I saw you leave Nicholas Collier's, too.
-I was trying to get my courage up.'
-'For what?
-Are you sure a drink wouldn't help?'
-'No, I don't take alcohol.'
-'What is it, Katie?'
-'You've got to help me,' Katie said, staring down into her lap and twisting her hands.
-'I did it...
-I killed them...
-I killed them all.'
-ONE Looking at the ornate limestone building, Banks realized he had never seen Braughtmore school before.
+I was trying to get my courage up."
+"For what?
+Are you sure a drink wouldn't help?"
+"No, I don't take alcohol."
+"What is it, Katie?"
+"You've got to help me," Katie said, staring down into her lap and twisting her hands.
+"I did it . . .
+I killed them . . .
+I killed them all."
+THIRTEEN I Looking at the ornate limestone building, Banks realized he had never seen Braughtmore school before.
 Built in the mid-nineteenth century after the previous building had burned down, it had oriels projecting from the first floor, then two floors of tall sash windows topped by dormers and a red pantile roof.
 It stood at the mouth of a small valley which a tributary had carved on its way down to the Gaiel, and enough flat ground had been cleared around it for rugby and cricket fields.
 Banks pulled into a lay-by across the road, lit a cigarette and turned to Katie.

-'Tell me about it,' he said.
+"Tell me about it," he said.

-'I did it,' Katie repeated.
-'I killed them.'
+"I did it," Katie repeated.
+"I killed them."

-'Who did you kill?'
+"Who did you kill?"

-'Bernie and Stephen.'
+"Bernie and Stephen."

-'Why?'
+"Why?"

-'Because I... because they...
-It was God's judgement.'
+"Because I . . . because they . . .
+It was God's judgment."

-'God's judgement for what, Katie?'
+"God's judgment for what, Katie?"

-'My sins.'
+"My sins."

-'Because you made love to them?'
+"Because you made love to them?"

 Katie turned and glared at him through her tears.
-'Not love,' she said.
-'They were going to take me away, take me away from here, from my husband.'
-'But you made love with Bernard Allen.
-Did you sleep with Stephen, too?'
+"Not love," she said.
+"They were going to take me away, take me away from here, from my husband."

+"But you made love with Bernard Allen.
+Did you sleep with Stephen, too?"

-'Bernie took me in his room.
+"Bernie took me in his room.
 It was the price.
 I found no pleasure in it.
-He said he'd send for me when he got back.'

-Banks didn't have the heart to tell her that Bernie had been bent on returning to Swainshead, not staying in Canada.
+He said he'd send for me when he got back."
+Banks didn't have the heart to tell her that Bernie was bent on returning to Swainshead, not staying in Canada.

-'And Stephen?' he asked.
+"And Stephen?" he asked.